What is Forex Day Trading?

 Day Trading The Forex Market

-Perhaps the most appealing venue for an aspiring day trader is the forex market.
+Perhaps the most appealing venue for an aspiring day trader is the foreign exchange (forex) market.
 The forex market is an over-the-counter (OTC) market specialising in the trade of global currencies.
 The average daily traded volume measures anywhere from US$3.5 trillion to US$5.5 trillion.
 In comparison, the average daily traded volume for the New York Stock Exchange (NYSE) typically trades between a value of US$30 billion and US$100 billion.

 Short-term currency trading on the forex market affords participants several distinct advantages:

-- Variety: In addition to pairs based upon the eight global "major" currencies, many smaller, regional currency pairings are also available for trade.
+- Variety: In addition to forex pairs based upon the eight global "major" currencies, many smaller, regional currency pairings are also available for trade.

 - Liquidity: The daily volume of trade is enormous.
 Large volumes ensure that a trader can interact with the market efficiently.